School Volunteer Policy and Rules

 The Board of Education recognizes that community and parent volunteers make valuable contributions to the district's schools and encourages volunteer participation in district programs.
 Further, parent and community involvement are essential components of high student achievement.
 The Board endorses a volunteer program and expects its professional staff to encourage and strengthen community and parent involvement in the schools.

-The superintendent or designee will create appropriate procedures for attracting, screening and training community and parent volunteers.
+The superintendent or designee will create appropriate procedures for attracting, screening, and training community and parent volunteers.
 Volunteering in the district is a privilege, not a right.
 The district will conduct a screening before any volunteer is placed to work in a school building with students.
-The district will conduct criminal background checks before any volunteer is placed in a position where he or she will be left alone with a student.
+The district will conduct criminal background checks before any volunteer is placed in a position where they will be left alone with a student.
 The district may decline the services of any volunteer for any legal reason.
 All information collected on volunteers will be considered confidential to the extent allowed by law and will only be used to protect the students or minimize disruption to the educational environment.

 Although volunteers will provide support services, they are not substitutes for the professional building staff.
 Volunteers will work under the direction and supervision of district staff.
-(DCR1 Policy IICC)

 All volunteers must observe the following rules:

 1. Volunteers must follow the same dress code applicable to students.

 2. Volunteers will not lend money or bring gifts other than stickers and greeting cards to individual students unless authorized by the building principal or designee.